pauliver/Photo-Gallery-Template/README.md

 - actions .yml file
 - generated .json file
 - folder to put your images in
-- Ondex.md
+- index.md
+- Some images in folders to show you how everything works together

 # Actions .yml file

+*add a better description of what is going on, and a link to the file here*

 # generated galleryjson.json file

+*add a better description of what is going on, and a link to the file here*

 # Folder to put the images in

+*add a better description of what is going on, and a link to the file here*

-# Index.md
+# index.md

-The Index file
+*add a better description of what is going on, and a link to the file here*

+{% if false %}

 # For your future ReadMe.md file

-{% if false %}

 - [ ] checkbox toggle to make building easy